Chairman of the All-Belarusian People's Assembly: Selection and authority

-In line with a presidential decree adopted by Lukashenko, the Chairman of the ABPA is one of leading state positions, alongside the offices of President, Prime Minister, the heads of the Supreme and Constitutional courts, and the head of the Security Council, among other positions.
+In line with a presidential decree adopted by Lukashenko, the Chairman of the ABPA is one of the leading state positions, alongside the offices of President, Prime Minister, the heads of the Supreme and Constitutional courts, and the head of the Security Council, among other positions.
 The position is elected by a secret ballot of all delegates to the ABPA.

 The Chairman of the ABPA has the authority to remove the president for violations of the Constitution of Belarus, as well as to override any legal acts by the Belarusian government which are viewed by the Chairman as contradicting Belarusian national security.
 The sole exception to this is legal judgements handed down by courts.
 Belsat TV argued that while the chairman's position is constitutionally not as strong as that of the presidency, it is de facto the strongest position in the country, particularly in a hypothetical instance where the presidency is held by someone besides Lukashenko.